MaSe69/dssb/md/27_Altair_Stories/altair_10_vega_cars.md

             titleFontSize=18
             )

 Changing one configuration often leads to the need to change another configuration.
 A dark the background color, makes the symbols of the 'Shape'-dimension hardly visible.
-Hence, the background color of the legend is changed here - together with some additional configurations to make the legend look nices.
+Hence, the background color of the legend is changed here - together with some additional configurations to make the legend look nicer.

 >
     myChart = myChart.configure_legend(